 How To Disable Rich Pins?

 You only need to add one short line of code to the head of your site.
 What happens next is Pinterest can’t access your rich pin data and stops showing it for all your pins.
 Your old pins will keep showing rich pin info for a few days (probably, it’s some cache on Pinterest or in your browser).
-In about a week, all your pins, new and old pins, will show up on Pinterest without rich pin data.
+In about a week, all your pins, new pins and old pins, will show up on Pinterest without rich pin data.

 Here is the code snippet you need to add:

-In most of the premium WordPress themes, there is an easy way to edit the head of the website.
+In most of the premium WordPress website themes, there is an easy way to edit the head of the website.
 If you are not aware of any simple way to do it in your theme, you could use a plugin Head & Footer Code to be able to edit the head section sitewide.